 A major quality of a bad boss is that they never allow the members of the team to express their views or ideas.
 They always think that they are right and prefer controlling each and every decision made within the team.

 They hire the candidate and decides how the job has to be done or the goals to be achieved.
 They lack consideration about the individual thinking of problem-solving.

 A team always looks up to their boss for guidance and direction to achieve the goal.
 But a bad boss lacks the capability to direct to guide anyone, they never share the guidelines of the work or provide any information regarding the project.

 A true boss is someone who understands the team and provides the right path to the team which a bad boss is never doing.
 They do not understand the importance of encouraging the team and guiding them to the best of it.

 A bad boss can never appreciate a good thing done by an employee and even on the smallest of the mistake, the boss keeps on bullying everyone in the team.
 They can carry on with these grudges for a very long time.

 They sometimes highlight the mistakes in front of everyone.
 Even on the slightest of the error, they keep on telling about the consequences of losing the job and instill fear within the team.

-They create the culture of fear within the team, hence, the team lacks the unity and strength.
+They create a culture of fear within the team, hence, the team lacks unity and strength.